Katamaze/WHMCS-Action-Hook-Factory/README.md

 # Free Hooks Collection

 This [blog post](https://katamaze.com/blog/32/whmcs-action-hooks-collection-2020-updated-monthly) contains in-depth instructions and previews.
 The post is available also in [italian language](https://katamaze.it/blog/32/whmcs-action-hooks-collection-2020-updated-monthly).
 We are always willing to code new hooks based on your feedback so feel free to comment and ask for new ones.
+Scripts are provided free of charge "as is" without warranty of any kind. **You're not allowed to remove copyright notice**.
 Let's start!

 * [Simulate / Run WHMCS Daily Cron Job on Demand](#simulate--run-whmcs-daily-cron-job-on-demand)
 * [Accept Quote without Logging In](#accept-quote-without-logging-in)